Clarksville, Tennessee: Climate

 The climate is humid subtropical (Köppen: Cfa) with hot summers and cold winters but interspersed with milder times due to its location between the warmer climates of the Gulf of Mexico and the colder ones of the Midwest.
 Freezing temperatures are not uncommon but usually the averages are above zero in January (around 2 °C) and in July can often pass through 25 °C. Snow in winter is common, but large accumulated amounts are more sporadic; usually the soil is covered by a thin layer during some time of winter.
 Precipitation is abundant year-round without any major difference, but May tends to have the highest cumulative amount of 142 mm in the form of rain.
 The wet season runs from February through July, while the dry season runs from August through January with a September nadir of 85 mm and secondary December peak of 125 mm.

 Demographics

 2020 census

 As of the 2020 United States census, there were 166,722 people, 58,985 households, and 39,595 families residing in the city.

-2017

-According to the U.S. Census Bureau, the 2017 population estimate for Clarksville was 153,205.
-Of that total, 66.6% were white, 23.1% were African-American, 10.8% were Hispanic or Latino, 4.9% multiple races, 2.4% Asian, 0.5% American Indian and Alaska Native, and 0.5% Native Hawaiian and other Pacific Islander.

-The 2010 census estimated that 51.3% of the population in Clarksville were female, while 48.7% were male.

-Of the 51,776 households, 38.8% had children under the age of 18 living with them, 48.9% were married couples living together, 17.3% had a female householder with no husband present, and 29.1% were not families.
-About 23.0% of all households were made up of individuals, and 5.1% had someone living alone who was 65 years of age or older.
-The average household size was 2.63 and the average family size was 3.09.

-The median income for a household in the city was $48,679, and for a family was $56,295.
-Males had a median income of $41,019 versus $31,585 for females.
-The per capita income for the city was $23,722 (4th highest per capita personal income in Tennessee).
-About 12.4% of families and 16.5% of the population were below the poverty line, including 23.4% of those under age 18 and 11.5% of those age 65 or over.

-In the June 2004 issue of Money, Clarksville was listed as one of the top five cities with a population of under 250,000 that would attract creative class jobs over the next 10 years.

 Economy

-Major industrial employers in Clarksville include:
+Notable industrial employers in Clarksville include: